 Four out of 10 people living in the U.S. likely have a vitamin D deficiency.
 And, if you’re deficient in vitamin D, you probably don’t feel very well.
-The good news is, it’s an easy fix.
-UnityPoint Health Medical Director Julia Jenkins, DO, breaks down the deficiency and offers her expert medical advice, including good sources of vitamin D, to keep you feeling amazing year-round.
+The good news is it’s an easy fix.
+Molly Ropte, DO for UnityPoint Health, breaks down how to identify a deficiency and offers her expert medical advice, including good sources of vitamin D, to keep you feeling amazing year-round.

-The symptoms of vitamin D deficiency are often very subtle, so many people don’t know they are deficient.
-But, some of the effects of vitamin D deficiency include:
+The symptoms of vitamin D deficiency are often subtle, so many people don’t know they’re deficient.
+Some of the effects of vitamin D deficiency include:

 - Fatigue or tiredness

 - Joint pain

 - Low energy